wp-property/wp-property.github.io/addons/terms/installation.md

 ### Customization

 Please also note that we do not support our products if the code was customized directly.
 After update **you will lose your plugin customization**.
-If you need to customize some template in our plugin,</span> you will need to copy the template to the root theme/child theme folder and only there customize it.
+If you need to customize some template in our plugin, you will need to copy the template to the root theme/child theme folder and only there customize it.

 ### Moving licenses